hyunjoonbok/Python-Projects/README.md

    - [MNIST CNN, Skip-connection (U-NET)](https://github.com/hyunjoonbok/Python-Projects/blob/master/Fast.ai/(Fast.ai)%20MNIST%20CNN%2C%20Skip-connection%20(U-NET).ipynb): Use Fast.ai framework that's built on top of pytorch, to build a simple MNIST CNN model.
 Use Skip-connection to build a simpel conv-nn, which achieve a state-of-the-art result (99.6% accuracy on test-set).

-   - [Handwritten_Image_Classification (Grapheme language)](https://github.com/hyunjoonbok/Python-Projects/blob/master/Fast.ai/%5BKaggle%5D%20(Fast.ai)%20Handwritten_Image_Classification%20(Grapheme%20language).ipynb): Use Fast.ai to build a CNN model to classify a image of a langauge.
+   - [(Kaggle) Handwritten_Image_Classification (Grapheme language)](https://github.com/hyunjoonbok/Python-Projects/blob/master/Fast.ai/%5BKaggle%5D%20(Fast.ai)%20Handwritten_Image_Classification%20(Grapheme%20language).ipynb): Use Fast.ai to build a CNN model to classify a image of a langauge.
 From [Bengali.AI Handwritten Grapheme Classification](https://www.kaggle.com/c/bengaliai-cv19) in Kaggle.
 Includes Load image / Genearte custom loss function / Train & Test data using Fast.ai.

    - [Simple CNN data Augmentation](https://github.com/hyunjoonbok/Python-Projects/blob/master/Fast.ai/(Fast.ai)%20Simple%20CNN%20data%20Augmentation.ipynb): Image-Augmentation on CNN model is one of the most important feature engineering steps.
 Here I looked at how image tranformation can be done with a built-in.
 Wider range of selection are availalbe in [fast.ai-vision-transform](https://docs.fast.ai/vision.transform.html) except the ones shown.
    *Things to add*: How ["Albumentation"](https://github.com/albumentations-team/albumentations) library can be used within Fast.ai framework.